 The Bayeux Tapestry is one of the world’s great art works, never failing to impress however many times you see it.
-Almost a century old, it’s an astonishing visual narrative of the events around the Battle of Hastings in 1066.
+Almost 1,000 years old, it’s an astonishing visual narrative of the events around the Battle of Hastings in 1066.
 Remarkably it’s domestic as well as heroic, showing everyday life in the Middle Ages as well as one of history’s great battles.

 The Bayeux Tapestry is housed in the Centre Guillaume le Conquérant in a 17th-century building in the center of Bayeux.
 It was included in UNESCO’s Memory of the World Register in 2007.

 The Tapestry gives a wonderful and detailed account in 58 different scenes of the momentous events of 1066.